 - Medium efficiency filters with a MERV of 5 to 13 are reasonably efficient at removing small to large airborne particles.
 Filters with a MERV between 7 and 13 are likely to be nearly as effective as true HEPA filters at controlling most airborne indoor particles.
-Medium efficiency air filters are generally less expensive than HEPA filters, and allow quieter HVAC fan operation and higher airflow rates than HEPA filters since they have less airflow resistance.
+Medium-efficiency air filters are generally less expensive than HEPA filters and allow quieter HVAC fan operation and higher airflow rates than HEPA filters since they have less airflow resistance.

 - Higher efficiency filters with a MERV of 14 to 16, sometimes misidentified as HEPA filters, are similar in appearance to true HEPA filters, which have MERV values of 17 to 20.
 True HEPA filters are normally not installed in residential HVAC systems; installation of a HEPA filter in an existing HVAC system would probably require professional modification of the system.
 A typical residential air handling unit and the associated ductwork would not be able to accommodate such filters because of their physical dimensions and increase in airflow resistance.

-Some residential HVAC systems may not have enough fan or motor capacity to accommodate higher efficiency filters.
+Some residential HVAC systems may not have enough fan or motor capacity to accommodate higher-efficiency filters.
 Therefore, the HVAC manufacturer’s information should be checked prior to upgrading filters to determine whether it is feasible to use more efficient filters.
-Specially built high performance homes may occasionally be equipped with true HEPA filters installed in a properly designed HVAC system.
+Specially built high-performance homes may occasionally be equipped with true HEPA filters installed in a properly designed HVAC system.

 There is no standard measurement for the effectiveness of electronic air cleaners.
 While they may remove small particles, they may be ineffective in removing large particles.
 Electronic air cleaners can produce ozone — a lung irritant.
 The amount of ozone produced varies among models.
-Electronic air cleaners may also produce ultrafine particles resulting from reaction of ozone with indoor chemicals such as those coming from household cleaning products, air fresheners, certain paints, wood flooring, or carpets.
+Electronic air cleaners may also produce ultrafine particles resulting from the reaction of ozone with indoor chemicals such as those coming from household cleaning products, air fresheners, certain paints, wood flooring, or carpets.
 Ultrafine particles may be linked with adverse health effects in some sensitive populations.

 In-duct Gaseous Pollutant Removal

 Although there is no standard measurement for the effectiveness of gas-phase air filters, ASHRAE is developing a standard method to be used in choosing gas-phase filters installed in home HVAC systems.
 Gas-phase filters are much less commonly used in homes than particle air filters.
 The useful lifetime of gas-phase filters can be short because the filter material can quickly become overloaded and may need to be replaced often.
 There is also concern that, when full, these filters may release trapped pollutants back into the air.
-Finally, a properly designed and built gas-phase filtration system would be unlikely to fit in a typical home HVAC system or portable air cleaner.
+Finally, a properly designed and built gas-phase filtration system would be unlikely to fit in a typical home HVAC system or a portable air cleaner.